Skip to main content

 Of course there is a better way.
 Indeed, there are several variations on “a better way”, each with its own advantages and drawbacks.

 Other approaches possible could be based on pitch count or on number of batters faced.
 Those have substantial advantages over the naive 2-5-2 approach, but also problems of their own.
 The chiefest such is that neither of them will necessarily finish out a game.
 Take men faced, probably the best approach; we would like the opener and the finisher to face 9 men each (that is, go once through the lineup), and the primary 18 men (twice through the lineup).
 But that only totals 36 batters faced.
-Nowadays, the average per-game BFP total is 38, and that’s the average: individual games, even without extra innings, can easily run to a good bit more.
+Nowadays, the average per-game BFP total is between 37 and 38 (37.56 in 2024), and that’s the average: individual games, even without extra innings, can easily run to a good bit more.

 Let’s sidetrack to consider how such a method (9-18-9) would affect pitcher demands.
-Obviously, we take the primary pitchers back to four.
+We take the primary pitchers back to four, in the belief that a man can readily pitch five innings every fourth day (which seems plausible, as it will always be a maximum of five innings).
 The short-run pitchers need depends on how often a pitcher, once acclimatized to it, can pitch to 9 men (roughly, but not exactly, two innings’ worth).
 Obviously not every day; equally obviously, at least every fourth day.
 Despite decades of asking that question of presumably knowledgeable sources, we have yet to receive a definite opinion.
-Our own opinion is that asking a man to do that every second day is asking too much, but that it should be quite feasible to ask him to do it every third day (recall again that he will know exactly when he is coming in and exactly how long he will be expected to go, whch eases the warm-up demands).
-If we assume that, then we need six men for those roles (the task of opener and finisher would alternated with each man’s appearances).
+Our own opinion is that asking a man to do that every second day is asking too much, but that it should be quite feasible to ask him to do it every third day (recall again that he will know exactly when he is coming in and for exactly how long he will be expected to go, which eases the warm-up demands).
+If we assume that, then we need six men for those roles (each of those six would alternate between opener and finisher at each appearance).
 That means we require ten “scheduled” pitchers.
-Till very recently, that was a major drawback, but with the (long overdue) opening up of rosters to 26, allowing 13-man pitching staffs, it becomes feasible, as we have three relievers available.
+Till very recently, that was a major drawback, but with the (long overdue) opening up of rosters to 26, allowing 13-man pitching staffs, it becomes feasible, as we would then have three true “relievers” available.

 Probably the best assignment of the three “unscheduled” men would be two “firemen” and a swing or utility man.
 The firemen would be used solely when the current pitcher is struggling and there is a crisis.
-A “crisis” can be readily and exactly defined by the readily available probable-runs tables that cover all 24 outs/runners-on cases.
-For example, if the appropriate Table shows that with runners on first and third with one out, the inning-total run expectancy (not counting any runs scored before getting to this situation) is 1.798, is that a “crisis”?
-It depends on your personal standards: the highest inning-run expectancy (in this particular Table) is 2.282, for bases loaded and none out; the lowest is 0.095—close to zero—for bases empty and two out.
+A “crisis” can be readily and exactly defined by the widely available probable-runs tables that cover all 24 outs/runners-on cases.
+For example, if the appropriate Table (you can easily Google up such Tables) shows that with runners on first and third with one out, the inning-total run expectancy (not counting any runs scored before getting to that situation) is 1.140, is that a “crisis”?
+It depends on your personal standards: the highest inning-run expectancy (in that particular Table) is 2.282, for bases loaded and none out; the lowest is 0.095—close to zero—for bases empty and two out.
 What level is a “crisis” depends on your tolerance for risk.
-Let’s say, just to get an idea, that you decide that 1.000 probable runs defines a crisis; then—and again, for this particular Table (more on that in a moment)—the following situations would be crises: none out and any runner or runners on except one man at first; one out and runners at first and third or second and third or bases loaded; and no situations with two outs.
+By “tolerance for risk”, we mean what average probability of run-scoring for a particular outs/runners situation is the threshold for deciding to pull the current pitcher?
+Is it 1 run?
+1.5 runs?
+0.75 runs?
+That’s a managerial preference, but unless the manager has a good idea of what his Table of preference shows, he’s just guessing.

 We need to say a word here about “appropriate Tables”.
 The actual probability numbers in a run-expectancy Table depend on the “run environment”—that is, on the average number of runs per game.
 That average changes over time, and indeed to some extent by park.
 There are tools available that will generate a Table for any given run environment, and even for the identity of the batter at the plate.
 Using an inappropriate Table will give incorrect results.
-The sample Table from which we took the demo numbers above was based on a run environment of 4.15 runs.
+The Table we used for the example just above (simply the first that came conveniently to hand) set the run environment at 4.15 runs per game.

 Since the finisher will almost always be done before the game ends, what does one do when he is done?
 That depends.
 If the game is not quite close, one would probably bring in the swing man to finish it.
 Or, if one (or both) of the firemen have not had much work lately and the game is close to over, let one of them wrap it up.
-If the game turns into an extra-inning extravaganza and the swing man has been used up, one has to dip into the pool of other short men (the openers and finishers) or even the primaries.
+If the game turns into an extra-inning extravaganza and the swing man has been used up, one would have to dip into the pool of other short men (the openers and finishers) or even that of the primaries.
 No one can claim that any pitching-use program will eliminate all difficult decisions, or work splendidly no matter what strangenesses come along.
-But this approach, 9-18-9 plus, is almost assuredly the best available.
+But that approach, 9-18-9 plus, is quite likely the best available.

-Also note that the stupid “closer” role has disapperared.
-Analysts have been consistently arguing for years that using arguably your best pitcher just to pitch one clean inning to finish a game is an absurd waste of his talent.
-That folly grew out of letting a stat control game usage.
+Note that in that scheme the stupid “closer” role has disappeared.
+Analysts have been consistently arguing for years that using probably your best pitcher just to pitch one clean inning to finish a game is an absurd waste of his talent.
+Consider that over 70% of all innings pitched are scoreless (72% in the period 2015 – 2020); that implies that a perfectly average pitcher should be able to get a “Save” at least 72% of the time (“at least” because in another 15% of innings only one run is yielded, and a “closer” will sometimes come in with a two- or three- run lead).
+The folly of using your best pitcher in a situation where a perfectly average pitcher will very often suffice grew out of letting a stat control game usage.
 If Jerome Holtzman had never dreamt up and argued for the “Save”, we could have been spared these many years of mis-used pitching talent.
 The time to bring in your best is when the game situation is at its worst.
 That does not seem like rocket science.

 Return to the page top. ↑